waca-ws/2025/cfp.md

 ## Case Study: Adaptable TeaStore (Spec. and Experimental Platform)
 To facilitate meaningful comparison of adaptation technologies, WACA will centre around a common case study based on an **[adaptable version of TeaStore](https://arxiv.org/pdf/2412.16060)**, a well-known microservice reference application.
 We welcome reasonable variations on that specification.

 To support implementations, we also provide access to a **[prototype platform that contributors can use in their experiments](https://gitlab.inria.fr/adaptable-teastore/experimentation-platform#)**.
 This platform offers a controlled environment where one can deploy and evaluate their adaptation solution, including traffic generators capable of simulating various scenarios such as load fluctuations.
+While the prototype enables basic experimentation with adaptation approaches, it is still evolving and newer versions could provide additional observation and actuation capabilities.

 <div class="text-center bg-warning">
 <u>We invite participants to submit papers showcasing technologies for modelling and implementing adaptation mechanisms based on the scenarios outlined in our case study.
 Artefacts complementing the paper are greatly appreciated.</u></div>